 At Weston-under-Penyard CE Primary School we strive to promote and secure British values throughout our curriculum and ethos.
-This statement demonstrates our commitment to not only promoting British Values but also celebrating and embracing them.
-The DfE have recently reinforced the need to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+This statement demonstrates our commitment to not only promoting British Values, but also celebrating and embracing them through our work with Rights Respecting Schools

 We recognise the importance of embedding an understanding of valuing everyone’s opinion.
-The opinions and decisions of the learning council and its elected members have had a direct impact on the teaching and learning within our community.
-The Learning Council is given an extremely high profile and members are involved in many decision making processes.
-The elections of House Captains and Learning Council are based solely on votes cast by our children.
-We trust them implicitly to make informed judgments.
-In addition to this, pupils also have the opportunity to provide invaluable feedback via our annual pupil questionnaire this runs alongside our successful parental questionnaire.
+The opinions and decisions of the Pupil Voice and its elected members have had a direct impact on the teaching and learning within our community.
+The elections of Pupil Voice matter.
+In addition to this, pupils also have the opportunity to provide invaluable feedback via our annual pupil questionnaire.

 The curriculum also reflects a desire to educate our learners about the various systems of democracy around the world both past and present.
 For instance, history topics study the ways in which other civilisations have been ruled and contrast these to our current British system of democracy.
 Our school Current Affairs’ assemblies actively promote British values.